Yohann76/Solotext/docs/dev/roadmap.md

 ## V1 Base Saas, and short therm option

-For testing stripe payment, need certificat SSL
-- Buy NDD (OVH) (solotext.io)
+- Add infra for deploy on prod server
-- Use HTTPS Certificat (Let's Encryptt)
+- Use HTTPS Certificat (Let's Encryptt)(infra as code if possible)

 ## V1.1 Payment Interface (Stripe) [In progress -> testing this]
 - Add stripe paiement (with différent subscription, active etc...) -> stripe = redirect page with button..